NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 ------

 ## Apply Measure Now
-Now in addition to manually creating and editing your model, you can apply measures to your model live in the application.
+In addition to manually creating and editing your model, you can apply measures to your model live in the application.
 This allows you to customize your experience to your desired workflow.
 Measures can manipulate any part of the model and can also be used as a diagnostic tool.

 ![Apply Measure Now Menu](img/create_model/apply_now.png)